 To overcome this problem, in October 2016, the Global Innovation Lab for Climate Finance (the Lab) established a local network of public and private investors and leaders to identify, develop, and launch transformative investment solutions that can drive funds for Brazil’s national climate priorities.

-The Brasil Lab is one of the initiatives that was initially launched under the auspices of the Brazil-U.S. Climate Change Working Group, led by the Brazilian Ministry of Foreign Affairs and the U.S. Department of State.
-Climate Policy Initiative serves as Secretariat.
+The Brazil program of the Lab was initially launched under the auspices of the Brazil-U.S. Climate Change Working Group in 2016 and is now funded by the Federal Ministry of the Environment, Nature Protection, and Nuclear Safety of Germany (BMU), through implementation support from the German Society for International Cooperation (GIZ).
+Climate Policy Initiative serves as the Secretariat and analytical provider.

 Bank of America Merrill Lynch

 Nabil Kadri & Raphael Stein